 Advice

-Daytime Running Lights: What are They and Why You Need Them
+Daytime Running Lights: What Are They and Why You Need Them

 2022 Hyundai Tucson

-DRLs are the Baby Bear of front lights.
+Daytime running lights are the Baby Bear of front lights.
 That is, they are not too bright and not too dim.
 They’re just right to illuminate a car’s front, somewhere in between parking lights and low-beam headlights.

-What is the Purpose of Daytime Running Lights?
+What Is the Purpose of Daytime Running Lights?

 2020 Kia Telluride